-Ms Loh Pui Lai Non-Executive Chairman Mr Loh Mun Yew Chief Executive Officer ("CEO") and Executive Director Mr Leng Chee Keong Chief Operating Officer ("COO") and Executive Director Mr Ho Boon Chuan Wilson Lead Independent Director Mr Mak Yen-Chen Andrew Independent Director Mr Tan Hwee Kiong Independent Director
+Ms Loh Pui Lai Non-Executive Chairman

+Mr Loh Mun Yew Chief Executive Officer ("CEO") and Executive Director Mr Leng Chee Keong Chief Operating Officer ("COO") and Executive Director

+Mr Ho Boon Chuan Wilson

+Mr Mak Yen-Chen Andrew

+Mr Tan Hwee Kiong

+Lead Independent Director

+Independent Director

+Independent Director

-The Independent Directors have confirmed that they do not have any relationship with the Company or its related corporations or its officers or its substantial shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgment with a view to the best interests of the Company.
+The Independent Directors have confirmed that they do not have any relationship with the Company or its related corporations or its officers or its substantial shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement with a view to the best interests of the Company.
 The Board, taking into account the views of the NC, has determined that Mr Ho Boon Chuan Wilson, Mr Mak Yen-Chen Andrew and Mr Tan Hwee Kiong are independent in character and judgement, and that there are no relationships or circumstances which are likely to affect, or could appear to affect, their judgement.
 The independence of each Director is reviewed annually and as and when circumstances required by the NC based on the guidelines set forth in the Code and the Catalist Rules.

-Pursuant to Rule 406(3)(d)(iii) of the Catalist Rules, a director who has served on the board for a cumulative period of nine (9) years from the date of their first appointment will no longer be eligible to be designated as an independent director unless a resolution from shareholders present and voting at the general meeting is sought, and approved in separate resolutions by (a) all shareholders; and (b) shareholders excluding the directors, chief executive officer, and their associates.
-The aforesaid rule will come into effect on 1 January 2022.
+Pursuant to Rule 406(3)(d)(iii) of the Catalist Rules, a director who has served on the board for a cumulative period of nine (9) years from the date of his first appointment will no longer be eligible to be designated as an independent director unless a resolution from shareholders present and voting at the general meeting is sought, and approved in separate resolutions by (a) all shareholders; and (b) shareholders excluding the directors, chief executive officer, and their associates ("Two-Tier Vote").
+The aforesaid rule came into effect on 1 January 2022.
 On the same note, SGX-ST has stated that to ensure that the independence designation of a director who has served for more than nine (9) years as at and from 1 January 2022 is not affected, a listed issuer should seek and obtain approvals for his continued appointment as an independent director prior to 1 January 2022.

-Currently, Mr Mak Yen-Chen Andrew and Mr Tan Hwee Kiong have served on the Board beyond nine (9) years from the date of their first appointment.
-Accordingly, Mr Mak Yen-Chen Andrew and Mr Tan Hwee Kiong have offered themselves for reappointment as independent directors at the Company's annual general meeting to be held on 28 April 2021.
-In accordance with Rule 406(3)(d)(iii) of the Catalist Rules, such approvals will remain valid until the earlier of (i) the retirement or resignation of the director or (ii) the conclusion of the third (3rd) annual general meeting following such approval.
+Mr Mak Yen-Chen Andrew and Mr Tan Hwee Kiong have been subjected to the Two-Tier Vote at the last AGM held on 28 April 2021 and continue to serve on the Board as independent director and such arrangement remains valid until the earlier of (i) the retirement or resignation of the director; or (ii) the conclusion of the third (3rd) annual general meeting following such approval.

-The independence of any Director who has served on the Board beyond nine (9) years from the date of his first appointment will be subject to more rigorous review, taking into account the need for progressive refreshing of the Board.
-The Board is of the view that the independence of the Independent Directors must be based on the substance on their professionalism, integrity and objectivity, and not merely based on form such as the number of years which they have served on the Board.
+The independence of any Director who has served on the Board beyond nine (9) years from the date of his first appointment are subject to more rigorous review, taking into account the need for progressive refreshing of the Board.
+The Board is of the view that the independence of the Independent Directors must be based on the substance of their professionalism, integrity and objectivity, and not merely based on form such as the number of years which they have served on the Board.